 TERRA FLORA MARKET GARDEN

-Sean, Maggie and their friend Lawton are currently cultivating just under an acre on their farm located in Norwood, North Carolina.
+Sean, Maggie and their friend Lawton are currently cultivating just about one acre on their farm located in Norwood, North Carolina.
 They are leasing nine acres from a couple who are the current stewards of a portion of land southeast of Charlotte.
-They believe in the mantra "Know Thy Farmer" and encourage anyone with questions about the farm or their growing practices to find them at the farm or at one of their two current markets: Matthews Community Farmers' Market every Saturday from 8-12, or Sycamore Brewing every Thursday from 6-8pm.
+They believe in the mantra "Know Thy Farmer" and encourage anyone with questions about the farm or their growing practices to find them at the farm or at one of their two current markets: Matthews Community Farmers' Market every Saturday from 8-12, or Uptown Farmers Market every Saturday 8-12:30.

-Though there are eight farmable acres available, the market garden will be sustained intensively on one acre, utilizing practices Sean and Maggie learned from their time at Four Season Farm.
+Though there are eight farmable acres available, the market garden is currently sustained intensively on around one and a half acres, utilizing practices Sean and Maggie learned from their time managing Four Season Farm in Harborside, Maine.
 These include:

-Succession Planting (planting the same crop every week to ensure continued harvest throughout the growing season)
+Succession Planting (planting crops on a schedule of every week to every other week to ensure continued harvest throughout the growing season)

 Bio-intensive crop rotation (pulling out spent crops to quickly make space for a new crop), and

-Cover Cropping (planting grasses and grains in plots that won't be used for some time to prevent erosion and maintain nutrient density).
+Cover Cropping (planting grasses and grains in plots that won't be used for some time to prevent erosion, improve soil structure and provide continued nutrient density).

 Maggie, Sean, and Lawton's primary goal is conservationism through land, farming and place-based stewardship.
 They recognize that though the land is not "theirs," it never actually was, and there were many care takers of this land before them.
-They aim to farm in a way that will provide richer soil for generations to come.
+They aim to farm in a way that will provide richer soil and more nutrient-dense food for generations to come.

 While they have been privileged enough to find land with owners who support the efforts of young farmers, and who share a common goal of expanding responsible agriculture, starting a farm is certainly no small matter.
 If you find yourself in a position to donate to their Beginning Farm Fund, know that they are deeply grateful for your contribution, and your belief in them, and their passions.
 Any amount helps-- even $5 buys a packet of seeds!